top of page

 • Claim #3Scripture teaches that the Rapture and the broad period of the Day of the Lord are both imminent (a feature I refer to as “dual imminence”).

 In addition to these three key claims, I also identified one other important puzzle piece that acts as a critical differentiator in support of this paradigm.
 This additional insight involves two elements: 1.) that the beginning of the broad period of the Day of the Lord is not biblically equivalent to the beginning of the Tribulation period, and 2.) that an intervening gap of time between these two points will almost assuredly exist.
 All of this however, falls within the broad Day of the Lord.
-The combination of all of these considerations yields the following visual representation:
+The combination of all of these observations yields the following visual representation:

 Chart of End Times Parousia The Day of the Lord The Missing Key